A promising path

 How do you feel about managing male employees?
 Are there any challenges?
 If so, how do you deal with them?

-I don't find it challenging to manage male employees and therefore don't differentiate between the genders.
+I don't perceive any challenges per se when managing male employees and therefore don't differentiate between the genders.
 Here too, I think it's more a matter of respect that I have to receive as a manager.
 In general, I find managing older employees different - not worse, but different - and I notice that I interact with them differently in terms of leadership and communication.

 Especially as I'm one of the youngest members of the team.
 At the beginning, it was a challenge for me to deal with the fact that I have to manage employees who are sometimes around 10 years older than me.
 What's more, I was their equal for a long time during my time as Operations Manager.
 So I had to find a balance between giving them instructions and being authentic, but at the same time being approachable and not putting myself on a pedestal.